jdart1/arasan-chess/README.md

 directory as the Arasan engine executable.
 - Book variety - value from 0 to 100, default 50.
 Higher values
 produce more variety in book move selection.
+- Store games - true to store games that are played.
+- Game pathname - specifies the path + filename for game storage.
+Default is "games.pgn" in the Arasan executable directory (must be writeable).
 - Position learning - true to enable position learning (storing key position results in a file and later retrieving them).
 - Learn file name - name & location of the file to store position learning data